VMBlakelock/studiofettle-mind-body-studio/README.md

 My sister for allowing me to use her business as a test site

-The Slack Community, for being on hand to answer all my questions and especially Richard Wells_Lead.
+The Slack Community for being on hand to answer any questions.
+Also Richard Wells_Lead and Anthony O Brien for added encouragement and advice.

 Code Institute for course content.